popany/notes/java/lib/antlr/tutorial/tomassetti/The_ANTLR_Mega_Tutorial.md

                | NUMBER
                ;

-In practice ANTLR consider the order in which we defined the alternatives to decide the precedence.
-By writing the rule in this way, we are telling to ANTLR that the multiplication takes precedence over the addition.
+In practice ANTLR consider the **order in which we defined the alternatives** to decide the **precedence**.
+By writing the rule in this way, we are telling to ANTLR that the **multiplication takes precedence over the addition**.

 ### 29. Parsing Spreadsheets